alphagov-mirror/govuk-rfcs/rfc-134-govuk-wide-session-cookie-and-login.md

 ## Summary

-We propose introducing a new cookie, `govuk_session`, which will be an optional cookie, required only for users who wish to use personalised parts of GOV.UK (currently just the Transition Checker).
+We propose introducing a new cookie, `govuk_account_session`, which will be an optional cookie, required only for users who wish to use personalised parts of GOV.UK (currently just the Transition Checker).

 Similarly to how our A/B tests work we will manage this cookie at the Fastly layer, in Varnish Configuration Language (VCL), and use custom